List of characters in mythology novels by Rick Riordan: Will Solace

-In The Blood of Olympus, Will attends a head counselor meeting discussing the situation with Romans where he laments that he lacks the combat skills of many of his siblings due to his gifts being for healing.
-However, Chiron reassures Will that he will nevertheless play an important role due to the inevitable need for healers.
+In The Blood of Olympus, Will attends a head counselor meeting discussing the situation with Romans.
 At one point, Will calms down Clarisse by touching her arm, which Nico, witnessing the meeting through a dream, notes is an incredibly rare thing, as Clarisse would normally attack anyone who ever dared tried to do such a thing.
-Will delivers Coach Hedge's baby boy Chuck and, despite not being a fighter, volunteers to join the team sent to scout out the Roman positions to get a break along with Lou Ellen and Cecil.
-Will is reunited with Nico and the two begin bickering over Nico's use of his powers, which Will can sense are having a negative effect on his health.
-Will also berates Nico for his plan to leave both camps after the war, stating that there are people who are or would like to be Nico's friends if he would only give them a chance.
-The team sabotages the Roman onagers and Will uses his ultrasonic whistle twice to help defeat attacking enemies.
+Will delivers Coach Hedge's baby boy Chuck.
+Will and Nico team sabotages the Roman onagers and Will uses his ultrasonic whistle to help defeat attacking enemies.
 During the final battle with Gaea's forces, Will and Nico confront Octavian who, being a Roman descendant of Apollo, is a distant relative of Will's, although Nico notes that compared to Will, Octavian is watered-down and unhealthy looking, lacking anything that makes a child of Apollo special.
 Although Nico and Will both see that Octavian's robes are caught up in the firing rope of the onager, Nico convinces Will not to intervene, leading to Octavian inadvertently launching himself to his death when he fires the weapon at Gaea.
-In the battle's aftermath, Nico avoids Will, convinced that the son of Apollo will now see him as a monster and want nothing to do with him, Nico having shown signs of a possible attraction to Will while working together on the battlefield.
-To Nico's surprise, Will forcefully tracks him down and orders Nico to spend three days in the infirmary recovering, berating Nico for avoiding him in the process.
-Nico comes out to Percy and admits his former crush on him before joining Will.

 In The Hidden Oracle, Nico and Will are shown to have started dating each other in the six months since the battle.
 When Will's now-mortal father Apollo arrives at camp, Will and Nico aid Apollo in his quest and in adjusting to being mortal.
 After the battle with Nero's forces, Will treats the worst of the camp's cases of hay fever caused by Apollo's plague arrow.